DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/README.md

 # ICOND365
-Repository for ICON Products on D365 F&amp;O
+Repository for ICON Products on D365 Financials and Operations